 The Amazon Prime Student deal – it’s free for 6 months and then 50% off Prime membership, which can be cancelled at anytime.
 Like a regular Prime membership, you get free 2 day shipping, and can stream Amazon shows and movies.
 (We are totally hooked on Prime; the free shipping alone pays for the membership cost, especially at Christmas!!)

 If you have any essential additions to this list, please share!!
-Have a great day and weekend ahead.
+Have a great day.

 Check out our guide for women’s dorm room essentials here!